rikyhidayat21/100-days-of-code/r1-log.md

 **Today's**: Get introducton to async await in javascript.

 **Thought**: Can't wait to learn next part of this lesson at codecademy, but i have to rest, my body is not in good condition. keep healty!

+### R1D5 24 July 2020
+**Today's**: writing async await function at codecademy javascript lesson.

+**Thought**: await operator return resolvedValue of promise, the variable that we made was assigned the resolved value to the promise.

+**There is the link**: